 Pairing

-These are my favorite dishes to serve with [this recipe]:
+These are my favorite dishes to serve with these easy oven baked zucchini fries:

-Easy Oven-Baked Zucchini Fries
+Easy Oven Baked Zucchini Fries

 Equipment